Prosecco: Col Fondo

 Some winemakers are reviving the traditional Prosecco Col Fondo, refermented in the bottle but not disgorged, as the wines are left on their lees.
-This yeasty residue leaves fine sediment in the bottom of the bottle (fondo in Italian) that imparts more complexity, texture and flavour.
+This yeasty residue leaves fine sediment in the bottom of the bottle (Italian: fondo) that imparts more complexity, texture and flavour.
 They can be served either clear or cloudy.
 These wines are labelled Conegliano Valdobbiadene Superiore DOCG, or Asolo Superiore DOCG.
 Col Fondo generally has a lower Frizzante-style 250 kPa of pressure.

 Consumption

 In Italy, Prosecco is a ubiquitously used wine.
 Outside Italy, it is most often drunk as an apéritif.
 As with other sparkling wines, Prosecco is served chilled.

-Except for Col Fondo and any Método Classico Prosecco, most Prosecco does not ferment in the bottle.
+Except for Col Fondo and any Mètodo Classico Prosecco, most Prosecco does not ferment in the bottle.
 Usually, it should be drunk young, preferably within three to five years of its vintage.
 However, high-quality Prosecco may be aged for up to seven years.

 The view that Prosecco cannot be aged has been challenged by other experts.
 A tasting in 2013 of wines produced between 1983 and 2013 demonstrated the longevity of the wines from one of their top producers.

 Prosecco has a minimum of 10.5–11.5% alcohol by volume, depending on the DOC/DOCG rules.
 The flavour of Prosecco has been described as aromatic and crisp, bringing to mind yellow apple, pear, white peach, and apricot.
 Most Prosecco variants have intense primary aromas and are meant to taste fresh, light and comparatively simple.

 Most commonly Prosecco is served unmixed, but it also appears in several mixed drinks.
 It is the main ingredient in the original Bellini and Spritz cocktails, and it can also be used in others, such as the Mimosa.
-With vodka and lemon sorbet, Prosecco is also an ingredient of the Italian mixed drink Sgroppino.
+With vodka and lemon gelato, Prosecco is also an ingredient of the Italian mixed drink sgroppino.